 It’s possible to master any skill with a great deal of effort but that does not necessarily lead to an expansion of one’s consciousness.
 Becoming good at what you do does not always equate with the realization of your full potential, for that requires a more holistic approach.

-In other words, we can master the art of talking about shadows with other prisoners but to liberate ourselves, we must be prepared and courageous to step out of the cave.
+In other words, we can master the art of talking about shadows with other prisoners but to liberate ourselves, we must be prepared and courageous enough to step out of the cave.
 That is what I consider a genuine gain of brain power.
 And, there are three factors that play a crucial role in building this strength:

 The greatest prison is our limiting self-belief.
 When we believe we can’t do something, we are already right.
 One common mistake is to believe that I can overcome my self-doubt just by affirmations or positive self-talk.
 That doesn’t really work beyond a certain point.